OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 }
 ```

-If the component writes such a file to its container filesystem, the Kubeflow
+If the component writes such a file to its container filesystem, the OpenDataology
-Pipelines system extracts the file, and the Kubeflow Pipelines UI uses the file
+Pipelines system extracts the file, and the OpenDataology Pipelines UI uses the file
 to generate the specified viewer(s).
 The metadata specifies where to load the
 artifact data from.
-The Kubeflow Pipelines UI loads the data **into memory**
+The OpenDataology Pipelines UI loads the data **into memory**
 and renders it. *Note:* You should keep this data at a volume that's manageable
 by the UI, for example by running a sampling step before exporting the file as
 an artifact.